itchio/kitch/README.md

     * <https://docs.itch.ovh/itch/master/installing/canary.html>
   * Why is it named kitch?
     * Because `itch_canary` and `itch-canary` kept breaking various parts of the build pipeline.
+  * Why is kitch lagging behind master?
+    * Because it's only built when someone pushes a tag like `vX.Y.Z-canary`
+  * Why is kitch lagging behind stable?
+    * Because there hasn't been a QA session yet after the last stable release
   * Why is it blue?
     * Because peek-a-boo and we love you.